Walpole Island First Nation: Deforestation of the island (1869–1883)

 Due to a number of contracts for harvesting oak on the island, drawn up by non-Native resource industries, a large amount of Walpole Island was deforested.
-The nature of these contracts "created a lasting mistrust between the community, Indian Affairs, and non-Native resource industries."
+The nature of these contracts "created a lasting mistrust between the community, Indian Affairs, and non-Native resource industries".

 Illegal hunting prohibitions (1884–1899)

-As part of an effort to colonize the island, Indian Affairs produced an illegal prohibition on the hunting of ducks on St. Anne's Island.
+As part of an effort to colonize the island, Indian Affairs produced an illegal prohibition on the hunting of ducks on Saint Anne's Island.
 The prohibition was lifted once Aboriginal Title was reaffirmed in 1899.

-20th-century industrialization of St. Clair River
+20th-century industrialization of Saint Clair River

 By the early twentieth century, the river surrounding Walpole Island was heavily trafficked with industrial freight.

+Present day

+In February 2021 a University of Windsor male student unrelated to Island members was murdered near Pump House Road, and several males were charged.

 Environment

 The island is also home to many different environmental efforts, including the Walpole Island Land Trust and the Purple Martin Project run by Richard Carr.
 Walpole Island has the only self-sustaining population of northern bobwhite (Colinus virginianus) confirmed to exist in Ontario, and by extension, all of Canada.